kiera-ann/flask_neo4j/README.md

-# Climate Central Knowledge Graph Project
+# Climate Related Knowledge Graph Project

 This project is a significant refactor of the pre-existing backend the knowledge base graph system that utilized a climate based ontology for categorizing and linking climate related events and factors.